dzerbino/oases/README.txt

 * you must choose a hash length at this stage (cf. the Velvet manual),
 * DO NOT set a coverage cutoff, you should set that when running oases,
 * DO NOT set an expected coverage,
-* remember to turn on the -read_trkg option when running velveth.
+* remember to turn on the -read_trkg option when running velvetg.

 As an example: